haxtheweb/edtechjoker/draft-outline.md

 - I want you to bunch up a bit based on OS your using (today only).
 Windows machines in one area, Linux one area, OSX one area
 ## Homework / Lab
 - Read: https://dev.to/saifullahusmani/complete-web-development-roadmap-122m to get a sense of just how dence the "full stack" of web development is and what all the words are and how they generally fit together.
 We'll keep revising / positioning what we're talking about as far as where it lands in the landscape so we have a clear picture.
-- Write a blog post about how to get NodeJS, Yarn, NPM, and all the other dependencies installed in order to launch https://open-wc.org/guides/#quickstart
+- Write a blog post about how to get NodeJS, NPM, and all the other dependencies installed in order to launch https://open-wc.org/guides/#quickstart
 - Best way to be successful and get started with this assignment (as far as ideal order for YOU)
   - install all the stuff mentioned.
   - **HIGHLY RECOMMENDED**: Install https://ohmyz.sh/ (windows users: https://dev.to/vsalbuq/how-to-install-oh-my-zsh-on-windows-10-home-edition-49g2 )